Background Image

 We are committed to open and transparent government and work continually to provide access to financial information and proceedings of our Board of Commissioners so you can feel confident about our careful stewardship of your tax dollars.

-Will tax bills increase every year after the referendum passes?
+Will the payment on this referendum increase every year if the referendum passes?

 The additional $32.97 per year on a $300,000 house is based on a 20-year bond.
 The payment will not increase in future years.